agrathwohl/t140llm/examples/README.md

 - Eliminates WebSocket overhead for local systems
 - Provides an example of configuring RTP parameters for direct socket transmission

+### 5. Backspace Support Example (`backspace_example.js`)

+This script demonstrates the T.140 backspace support feature:
+- Processes backspace characters according to T.140 protocol
+- Shows how to enable backspace processing using the `processBackspaces` flag
+- Simulates typing with edits/corrections using backspaces
+- Compares results with and without backspace processing enabled

 ## Running the Examples

 ### Basic Demo